Frequently Asked Questions

 People can be reluctant to have these conversations – perhaps they don’t want to think about such matters, and they’re worried about saying the wrong things.
 It might reassure them to say that it would help you to talk.
 Remember there is no right or wrong way to start these conversations.
 Choose what’s right for you and your family.

 Not necessarily, but you need to act without delay.
 Dementia is a progressive condition so in the earlier stage’s capacity is unlikely to have been lost.
-The Mental Health Act 2005 defines capacity as the ability to:
+The Mental Capacity Act 2005 defines capacity as the ability to:

 - Understand the information that is relevant to the decision they want to make.

 - Retain the information long enough to be able to make the decision.

 - Weigh up the information available to make the decision.

 - Communicate their decision by any possible means, including talking, using sign language, or through simple muscle movements such as blinking an eye or squeezing a hand.

 * Mirror LPA – When a couple are seen at the same time and their needs are broadly the same.

 Prices include VAT

 In addition, there is a fee of £82 to register each LPA charged by the Office of the Public Guardian (OPG).